HYEONG SUK NA

 RECENT NEWS

-We are currently looking for two highly self-motivated Ph.D. students who are interested in research focused on (1) Large-Scale Optimization or (2) Artificial Intelligence/Machine Learning/Deep Learning to join our SSRS Lab in the Department of Industrial and Systems Engineering at the University of Missouri.
+We are currently looking for two highly motivated Ph.D. students to join our SSRS Lab in the Department of Industrial and Systems Engineering at the University of Missouri, starting as early as Fall 2025.
+The research focus will be on:

-These positions are available as early as the Fall of 2024.
-The positions will be funded by a combination of research and teaching assistantships, which include full tuition support, stipend, and benefits.
-The 12-month assistantship is available with a possibility of renewal based on satisfactory performance.
+The positions are fully funded through a combination of research and teaching assistantships, which include full tuition support, a stipend, and benefits.
+The assistantship is for 12 months with the possibility of renewal based on satisfactory performance.

-B.S. or M.S. in Industrial and Systems Engineering, Operations Research, Transportation Engineering, Statistics, Computer Science/Engineering, Mathematics, or related fields,
+M.S. in Industrial and Systems Engineering, Operations Research, Computer Science/Engineering, Transportation Engineering, Statistics, Mathematics, or related fields.

-Experience in writing or presenting academic research papers for submission to peer-reviewed journals/conferences, or an M.S. thesis,
+Experience in writing and presenting academic research, such as peer-reviewed journal/conference papers or an M.S. thesis.

 Graduate Education at Mizzou